currinjs/CurrinJS/docs/NAMING.md

-Naming Conventions in Angular
+Naming Conventions in Currin
 ---

-In general Angular should follow TypeScript naming conventions.
+In general Currin should follow TypeScript naming conventions.
 See: https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines